iLyngklip/HID-gamepad/README.md

 ### Steps to be done:

-- [X] Define data-structure of internal communication
+- [+] Define data-structure of internal communication
-- [ ] Write serial parser for the 32u2
+- [-] Write serial parser for the 32u2
 - [ ] Write a routine to collect data from hardware